ABRAHAM LINCOLN: NATIONAL SAVIOUR

 birthright in justice and liberty, it was he.

-Many cynical revisionists, people who like to
+Many cynical revisionists, people who like to appear

 showing how the noble aren’t so noble - who in fact don’t really believe that